 (4) During the submission period the chief executive officer must as far as practicable permit the custodial officer or the custodial officer’s legal representative to inspect the material the subject of a request under subregulation (2).

-[Regulation 60 inserted in Gazette 21 Aug 2015 p.
+[Regulation 60 inserted: Gazette 21 Aug 2015 p.
 3330-1.]

 61. Chief executive officer’s assessment of custodial officer’s submissions